icebert04/icebert04.github.io/_posts/2018-2-7-let's-ride.md

 I always ask that same question over and over again.
 Would it be better to "**Be Safe, But Die of Boredom**"?
 Living life means accepting risk.
 But most people spend their day pretending that there’s zero chance they will die that day.

-I don't know about you, but I'm considering in getting a travelling machine that will lead me to new adventures.
+I don't know about you, but I'm considering getting a travelling machine that will lead me to new adventures.
 Maybe getting a 2nd hand scooter would be more suitable for me.

 If you are also living in a cave for so long (like me).
-Let's hook up, get bike and together... **Let's Ride**!
+Let's hook up, get a bike and together... **Let's Ride**!